0xYahia/Front-End-Material/Study/sass.Std.md

 => color: red;
 }

-.artucles{
+.articles{
 => @extend .main-box;
 => font-size: 22px;
 => color: blue;
 }

-If i don't have calss called .main-box but i want to extend it then i can use placeholder like this:
+If i don't have class called .main-box but i want to extend it then i can use placeholder like this:

 %main-box {
 => background-color: white;